LuvHarris: A Practical Corner Detector for Event-cameras: BACKGROUND

 The accuracy of corner classification using the eHarris method was comparable to a `frame-based' ground-truth, however the processing speed was sub-par~\cite{Mueggler2017a, Alzugaray2018} for high-rate event-streams. eHarris was developed for the first generation DVS~\cite{Lichtsteiner2008} ($128 \times 128$ resolution), but the reported real-time operation for a data stream of 160k events/s cannot handle higher resolution sensors (e.g. the qVGA ATIS~\cite{Posch2008} or DAVIS~\cite{Brandli2014}) that were becoming the standard.
 Nowadays HD event-cameras are also available.

 The subsequent FAST~\cite{Mueggler2017a} and ARC~\cite{Alzugaray2018} algorithms were proposed to provide a solution for higher-resolution event-cameras, and do so by moving away from traditional image processing techniques, towards techniques that are highly compatible with the asynchronous, fine temporal resolution of event-cameras.
-Indeed, these techniques reported throughput of up to 3.3M events/s, greatly increasing the conditions in which real-time processing is maintained.
-FAST reported comparable corner detection accuracy to eHarris~\cite{Mueggler2017a}, while ARC took an approach of reporting more overall detections (including more false positives) and relying on robust downstream off-line corner tracking algorithms to refine the results~\cite{Alzugaray2018}.
+Indeed, these techniques reported throughput an order of magnitude higher than eHarris, greatly increasing the conditions in which real-time processing is maintained.
+FAST reported comparable corner detection accuracy to eHarris~\cite{Mueggler2017a}, while ARC classified more events as corners (including more false positives) which were then filtered with a downstream, off-line, corner tracking algorithm to produce robust corner tracks~\cite{Alzugaray2018}.

-The FAST algorithm identifies corners by classifying the spatio-temporal pattern on an \textit{event-surface}\footnote{A simple event-surface puts the value of each pixel equal to the last time that pixel fired}, shown in Fig.~\ref{fig:example2}.
+The FAST and ARC algorithms are \textit{arc-based} detection methods that identify corners by classifying the spatio-temporal pattern on a surface of active events (SAE):

+where $t$ is the event timestamp.
 A continuous arc of recent timestamps which covers an approximate 90 degree angle results in a classified corner, while broken arcs, or arcs that cover an angle close to 180 degrees can be rejected.
-ARC is performed with the same idea, and the two algorithms differ slightly in the logic used to define a continuous arc.